CSPS-EFPC-DAAN/Learner-Manual-Manuel-de-l-apprenant/index.md

 -What’s your sweater size?
 Let us know (XS-XXL).
 -What information would you like on your NFC business card?
 Share your title, organization, and team name (and if you’d like to include it, your Twitter handle).

 4. Do you have any allergies (food, environmental, other)?

-Let us know.
+Please answer the above questions and send a message to <csps.premiumdigitalacademy-excelenceacademiquedunumerique.efpc@canada.ca> by Friday, January 25.

 *************************